Internet-of-People/iop-dart/README.md

 # IOP SDK

-This package contains all Dart tool you need to interact with IOP DAC and Fort APIs and create awesome apps.
+This package contains all Dart tool you need to interact with IOP SSI (project Morpheus) and DNS (project Coeus) APIs and create awesome apps.
 For more info please visit the [IOP Developer Portal](https://developer.iop.global/).

 This SDK will improve over time to be able to use it more easily.